June 2021 marked an exciting time for eEngineering (EE). The company celebrated its 75th anniversary.

 Electronic Engineering remains our company name.
 However, we have "branded" all our different product lines to include Beeper People (paging), Two-Way Connect (radios), The Cellular Store (phones), EMS+One (lights and sirens), Security Solutions (alarms, DVR's and closed-circuit television) and Tech'xperts (repair, installation and licensing).

-Today Electronic Engineering employs over 115 people in 11 locations.
+Today Electronic Engineering employs around 100 people in 9 locations.